finaud/research-positions/README.md

 # research-positions
 Simple app to find research positions.
-Developed with Flask, Google Cloud Firestore, and Materialize CSS.
+Developed with Flask, Google Firebase (Authentication and Cloud Firestore), and Materialize CSS.